European-XFEL/DAMNIT/docs/backend.md

       specific group class.
 This ensures that a high-level grouping doesn't unintentionally mark a low-level, lightweight variable for heavy cluster processing.

+!!! note "Dependency syntax limitation"

+    Dot-notation currently only works inside a VariableGroup, if your Variable outside a VariableGroup depends on a Variable inside a VariableGroup, you'll have to use the double-underscore notation.

 ### Inheritance
 `VariableGroup` also supports standard Python class inheritance.
 A group can